rpede/tutorial-react-ci/README.md

 We don't need to commit the reports since they are generated from the code.
 Therefore, you should append `coverage/` on a new line in the `.gitignore` file.

+You can try it out on your own machine by running `npm run test:coverage` command.

 ### Change workflow

 Wouldn't it be cool if it showed the coverage when reviewing a pull-request for